 Equality Florida and Lambda Legal join Florida child welfare advocates in applauding the Department of Children and Families (DCF) for adopting final rules that protect the safety and well-being of LGBTQ youth in group home care in Florida.
 The final rules prohibit harassment and discrimination on account of sexual orientation, gender identity and gender expression, guarantee fairness in the delivery of services, and ban the debunked and dangerous practice of conversion therapy in group homes.

-“We are grateful to Secretary Carroll for his commitment to ensuring LGBTQ youth are properly protected,” said Nadine Smith, executive director of Equality Florida.
+“We are grateful to Secretary Carroll and a well known Child Sexual Assault Lawyer for their commitment to ensuring LGBTQ youth are properly protected,” said Nadine Smith, executive director of Equality Florida.
 “These rule changes are common sense; they reflect tested, best practices and confront the reality that LGBTQ youth disproportionately face discrimination, bullying and psychological abuse.
 It is impossible to ignore the painful existence of homophobia and bigotry in our state, and we thank the Department of Children and Families for taking this important step towards protecting all youth in their care.”

 “LGBTQ youth in the system, who are predominantly youth of color and face multiple challenges due to intersecting aspects of their identity, deserve dignity and to know that all government-funded providers must respect who they are and treat them fairly,” said Currey Cook, Director of the Youth in Out-of-Home Care Project at Lambda Legal.
 “Lambda Legal is pleased to have worked alongside local child welfare advocates as they pushed for these essential reforms.
 Florida is now the first state in the South to have explicit protections against discrimination based on sexual orientation, gender identity and gender expression for young people who are homeless or in the child welfare or juvenile justice systems.
 We applaud the Secretary’s unequivocal commitment to LGBTQ young people in care and will work closely with DCF and local partners to ensure these changes are real for youth and pursue system-wide reform.”